 These are not the elves of J.R.R.
 Tolkien or Terry Brooks.

-These are an ancient people from beyond the stars who mixed their blood with the beasts of this world in order to survive in it.
+These are ancient people from beyond the stars who mixed their blood with the beasts of this world in order to survive in it.
 Spending years alone, surrounded by enemies, the Wolfriders must flee their ancestral home tree and venture into the great wastes, chased into the dunes due to the fear of the humans and the trickery of the trolls.
 In their travels, they meet the Sun Villagers, a clan of desert-dwelling elves they must learn to co-exist with as they learn to survive in these new and hostile conditions.

 Soon, a question arises: are there others?

 Are there more elves besides the Wolfriders and the Sun Villagers?
 Surely there must be, or so the young Wolfrider chief, Cutter, and his best friend Skywise believe.
 They set out, leaving their pack and family behind.
 They begin their quest to find others alike themselves, other elves.

-When I was younger, these stories helped me to understand things like my own mortality, the idea of the world is so much more than what we see with our own eyes, and that even the most wicked people can have good motivations for what they do (hoping to save their own people or discover some ancient secret lost to time), even if they do not justify their actions.
+When I was younger, these inspirational books for writing helped me to understand things like my own mortality, the idea of the world is so much more than what we see with our own eyes, and that even the most wicked people can have good motivations for what they do (hoping to save their own people or discover some ancient secret lost to time), even if they do not justify their actions.

 J. Webb Garrett is the author of NEON Calico